 3. Honey Blonde Braided Updo

-A braided updo keeps your hair out of your face, but also shows off your color and highlights in a new way.
+A braided updo keeps your hair out of your face but also shows off your color and highlights in a new way.
 This elegant updo is perfect for a huge variety of occasions.
 Gently pull on the sides of the braid to pancake the style, which will help create more volume.

 4. Shoulder Length Straight Hair

 If wavy hair isn’t your thing, don’t worry!
 A honey blonde hue like this looks perfect on straight strands.
 Bonus points for bright highlights that help to accentuate your honey blonde hairdo further.

 5. Curly Blonde Hair